Biostatistics and Research Design

-The Biostatistics Unit provides statistical support to the College of Dentistry.
+The Biostatistics & Research Design division provides statistical support to the College of Dentistry.
 Activities include assistance with study design, planning of data management procedures and data base structure, assistance with grant proposal preparation, conduct of statistical analysis, and preparation of abstracts and manuscripts.
-The Unit is headed by Deborah V. Dawson, Ph.D., Sc.M., who has over thirty years' experience with analysis of biomedical data, including both clinical and basic science research, and is responsible for coordination and oversight of Unit activities.
+The unit is headed by Deborah V. Dawson, Ph.D., Sc.M., who has over thirty years' experience with analysis of biomedical data, including both clinical and basic science research, and is responsible for coordination and oversight of unit activities.
 She is assisted by Fang Qian, Ph.D., who has expertise in economic and large data base analysis, and bears primary responsibility for providing statistical assistance to predoctoral and graduate students involved in research.
 Both Dr. Dawson and Dr. Qian are located in the Institute for Dental Research.
 Dr. Dawson holds an academic appointment in the Department of Pediatric Dentistry and Dr. Qian holds an adjunct faculty academic appointment in the Department of Preventive and Community Dentistry.

 - Dr. Deborah Dawson